ansys/pyoptislang/README.rst

 access to OptiSLang to be able to communicate with OptiSLang process directly from python.
 The latest ansys-optislang-core package supports:

-- Remote connections to OptiSLang via gRPC.
+- Remote connections to OptiSLang via TCP/IP.
 - Basic server commands, queries and running of python scripts.

 Documentation and issues